bkleinen/bkleinen.github.io/ws2013/info1/labs/exercise-11-with-switch.md

 # Post-Lab, AKA  What To Turn In

 Your completed assignment, submitted in Moodle as a pdf, should include:

 *   A description of what you did during the lab, including a record of what worked, what problems you encountered, and answers to the questions asked in the pre-lab.
 The focus is on the process!
+*   Include a description of the game you are now working on.
+Were there any problems you encountered reading someone else&#8217;s code?
 *   Include the current version of your source code.
 *   The names and roles of any collaborators in any parts of the exercise.
 *   A record of how long you needed for this lab and what you learned.

-I have been asked to skip the report for those last two exercises to spare you the time; I've decided against it:

-* reflecting about what you did and learned is an important part of the learning process.
-It's not just about getting the code to run!

-* ***But:*** The lab report can be rather short.
-Is is mainly for yourself, to reflect and track your learning process.
-You don't have to note down every single step.
-Just take a couple of minutes to reflect on your learnings, and things you struggled with.
-And your co-workers :)

 * * *